skillrepos/copilot-codeium/labs.md

 code prime.py
 ```

-2. Start typing a function definition as below
+2. Start typing a function definition as below and enter to get to a suggestion from Codeium.
 ```
-def is_prime(n
+def is_prime(n):
 ```
 3. Pick one of the offered suggestions and hit Tab.
 Continue until you get a full function definition.
 One example is shown below.